JonDnv/HoriseonSEO/README.md

 In order to achieve these ends, the following changes were made to the site:

-1. In the HTML file, the title tag was updated, an "alt" tag was added to all images, and the href link for "search-engine-optimization" was fixed.
+1. In the HTML file:
+   - The title tag was updated
+   - An "alt" tag was added to all images
+   - The href link for "search-engine-optimization" was fixed
-   In addition, other basic HTML formatting was changed in order to refactor the site.
+   - Other basic HTML formatting was changed in order to refactor the site.
 2.

 ## Site Links